 Why are gasoline prices higher in some regions?

-Although gasoline prices vary over time, they are often higher in certain states or regions.
+Gasoline prices vary over time and among states and regions.
 In addition to differences in state and local taxes, other factors contribute to regional differences in gasoline prices, including distance from supply, supply disruptions, and retail competition and operating costs.

 Distance from supply usually means higher prices

-Retail gasoline prices tend to be higher the farther gasoline is sold from the source of supply, because transportation costs increase when the distance from the source of gasoline supply increases.
+Retail gasoline prices tend to be higher the farther the source of supply is from where gasoline is sold because transportation costs increase when the distance from the source of gasoline supply increases.
 These supply sources include refineries, ports, and pipeline and blending terminals.

 Supply disruptions can cause price increases

-Events that slow or stop the production of gasoline can prompt increased bidding for available gasoline supplies.
+Events that slow or stop gasoline production can prompt increased bidding for available gasoline supplies.
 Pipeline disruptions, planned or unplanned refinery maintenance, or refinery shutdowns—such as those that occur when hurricanes hit the United States—may cause increases in gasoline prices.
-If the transportation system cannot support the flow of surplus supplies from one region to another, prices will remain relatively high.
+If the gasoline transportation system cannot support the flow of surplus supplies from one region to another, prices will remain relatively high.

 Retail competition and operating costs play a role in pump prices